MATH 1100 01/03 8:00 a.m./9:30 a.m. TTh WRT 009 Spring Semester 2012

 Instructor: Campbell, R. B. Wright 328. x-32447 e-mail: campbell@math.uni.edu

 Office hours: Unless there is excessive demand, office hours will not be restricted to specified times.
 You may either catch me after class, call me on the phone, or leave an e-mail message to find a time that is mutually convenient.
-I should be in my office at 11:00 a.m. on TTh.
+I should be in my office at 11:00 a.m.
+TTh

 There will be three tests worth 100 points each and a final worth 125 points. **If you miss a test, you will make it up at your earliest convenience.** There will also be a 3 point quiz on most days; the best 17 will be added to your point total.
-There will be no make-up quizzes. **If you miss more than two quizzes for good cause (and e-mail me at the end of the semester), I shall pro-rate your quiz scores.** Tentative test dates are:
+There will be no make-up quizzes. **If you miss more than two quizzes for good cause (and e-mail me at the end of the semester), I shall pro-rate your quiz scores.**

-Descriptive statistics chapter 3 [12] 02 February 100
+Descriptive statistics chapter 3 [12] 14 September 100

-Counting and Probability chapters 1, 2 [10, 11] 01 March 100
+Counting and Probability chapters 1, 2 [10, 11] 12 October 100

-Finance and comprehensive chapter 4 [13] 01/02 May 125
+Finance and comprehensive chapter 4 [13] 12/13 December 125

 Quizzes most days 51